Macaroni and Cheese Soup is this week’s SOUPin15 Recipe. It’s creamy and luscious with all the flavors of macaroni and

 We now see Macaroni and Cheese everywhere, from fancy restaurants to home kitchens to boxes with packets of orange powder, and, to my favorite, diners.

 I’ve got to tell you that some of the best Macaroni and Cheese I’ve had in ages was in a diner.
 I haven’t stopped thinking about it since I tasted it.
 I found myself making these Macaroni and Cheese Stuffed Peppers and then dreaming about these Fried Mac ‘n’ Cheese Bites.
 And now, here I am sharing a Macaroni and Cheese Soup with you!

-This Macaroni and Cheese Soup is part of my SOUPin15 Series.
-52 soups, one a week for a year, each ready from start to finish in under 15 minutes.
+This Macaroni and Cheese Soup is part of my SOUPin15 Series, each ready from start to finish in under 15 minutes.

 Every week when I share my SOUPin15 recipe I also share the Souper Tip that makes the soup so delicious in such a short time.
 Today’s Souper Tip is CHEESE!